NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 This alpha field contains the identifying name for the pump outlet node.

-#### Field: Design Flow Rate
+#### Field: Design Steam Volume Flow Rate

 This numeric field contains the pump's design volume flow rate in cubic meters per second.
 This field is autosizable.
+This is the volume flow rate of steam in expanded stated.
+The volume of condensate is calculated by the software from the steam density and is much lower.

 #### Field: Design Pump Head